This post is also available in: Español

 Chile de Arbol.
 These hot peppers are also known as Bird’s beak and Rat’s tail.
 This pepper is six times hotter than a jalapeño between 15,000 and 30,000 Scoville Heat Units.
 The Chile de Arbol is a typical ingredient in hot salsas for tacos and vinegar-based chile sauces.

 Where to find the Carolina Reapers?

-In the United States, the Carolina Reaper peppers are cultivated in Rock Hill, South Carolina by “Smokin” , proprietor of the PuckerButt Pepper Company in Fort Mill.
-You can find them in specialty stores branded with Frieda’s label a specialty produce company or here on Amazon.
+You can find them in specialty stores branded with Frieda’s label, a specialty produce company, or on Amazon.

-For the Roasted Carolina Reaper Salsa, we are using half of a Carolina Reaper pepper and removed the seeds and the vein carefully.
-When handling hot peppers make sure to use gloves and do not touch with your bare hands.
+Remove the seeds and the vein carefully.
+When handling hot peppers, make sure to use gloves and do not touch them with your bare hands.
 Use utensils for cutting and managing.

-Make the Roasted Carolina Reaper Salsa and add zing to your food favorites!
+Make the Roasted Carolina Reaper Salsa; it is easy and a fantastic way to add zing to your food favorites!

 Roasted Carolina Reaper Salsa